Dennis Rodman traveling to Singapore for North Korea summit

 "He is willing to offer his support for his friends, President Trump and Marshall Kim Jong Un," Prince said.

-The NBA Hall-of-Famer also posted the announcement on Instagram Friday morning only to delete it soon after.
+The NBA Hall-of-Famer also posted the announcement on Instagram Friday morning.

 "Thanks to my loyal sponsors from @potcoin and my team at @princemarketinggroup , I will be flying to Singapore for the historical Summit.
-I'll give whatever support is needed to my friends, President Trump and Marshall Kim Jong Un," the NBA Hall-of-Famer posted on Instagram Friday morning.
+I'll give whatever support is needed to my friends, President Trump and Marshall Kim Jong Un," he wrote.

 Rodman has traveled to North Korea in the past and seems to have struck up an unlikely friendship with the North Korean leader.
 The basketball great also was a contestant on Trump's NBC show, "Celebrity Apprentice," in 2013.